What is Invoice Financing or Factoring?

 - Pricing depends on volume (for example $2 million volume, we can price it at 1.5% for 30 days, 2% for 45 days, and 2.5% for 60 days)

 - Pricing is 1% to 3% depending on the risk

 - Most of our financing facilities are non-recourse financing

 - Recourse is an option for healthier companies (profitable with strong guarantors)

 - We can work with IRS tax issues, poor credit, etc.

-Regardless of the statement amount, you can get the money you need in a pinch for renovations, working capital, and more with AdvancePoint Capital’s business financing.
+Regardless of the invoice amount, you can get the money you need in a pinch for renovations, working capital, and more with AdvancePoint Capital’s invoice factoring.
 For those that have had difficulties obtaining other types of business loan products, invoice financing could be a perfect option.